PyPSA/technology-data/docs/user_guide/design.md

 The users we target are Energy System Modellers and Analysts.
 We assume they are all:

-* Familiar with the concept of techno-economics on how to describe technical and economic parameters of technologies for energy system models
+- Familiar with the concept of techno-economics on how to describe technical and economic parameters of technologies for energy system models
-* Familiar with the methodology of transforming techno-economic parameters for alignment and harmonization
+- Familiar with the methodology of transforming techno-economic parameters for alignment and harmonization

 The users differ in their experience in these fields, but are generally aware of the methodological background behind the transformations that we make available, like inflation adjustments, currency conversions or unit conversions.

-* They prefer simplicity and robustness in use over being able to customize the transformations.
+- They prefer simplicity and robustness in use over being able to customize the transformations.
-* They would like to be offered a range of options to choose from, but not too many.
+- They would like to be offered a range of options to choose from, but not too many.
-* They would like to be able to use the package without having to read too much documentation, but require clear documentation on the transformations that are applied.
+- They would like to be able to use the package without having to read too much documentation, but require clear documentation on the transformations that are applied.
-* Data provenance and reproducibility are important to them, so they need to be able to trace data back to its source and understand all individual steps that were applied in the transformation process to the data.
+- Data provenance and reproducibility are important to them, so they need to be able to trace data back to its source and understand all individual steps that were applied in the transformation process to the data.

-The users differ in their experience with Python and programming in general, we aim to serve three main user types:
+The users differ in their experience with Python and programming in general, we aim to serve three main user types

-1. Programmers and Data Engineers:
+### Programmers and Data Engineers

+These users are:

-    * Well familiar with using Python and object-oriented programming languages, data processing and exchange formats.
+- Well familiar with using Python and object-oriented programming languages, data processing and exchange formats.
-    * Interacts with the package through Python scripts, Python modules and Jupyter notebooks.
+- Interacts with the package through Python scripts, Python modules and Jupyter notebooks.

-2. Energy System Modeller:
+#### Energy System Modeller

+These users are:

-    * Only basic Python programming skills.
+- Only basic Python programming skills.
-    * Interacts with the package through a Jupyter notebook or a Python script; may want to simply access and inspect the data without writing and executing code.
+- Interacts with the package through a Jupyter notebook or a Python script; may want to simply access and inspect the data without writing and executing code.

-3. Energy Analyst:
+#### Energy Analyst

+These users are:

-    * No programming skills or only very basic Python skills like using pandas or DataFrames.
+- No programming skills or only very basic Python skills like using pandas or DataFrames.
-    * Interacts with the package either through a Jupyter notebook or wants to be able to use csv / Spreadsheet files for inspection and use of the data.
+- Interacts with the package either through a Jupyter notebook or wants to be able to use csv / Spreadsheet files for inspection and use of the data.

 ## Use Cases